 We at the Rhenus Group use our services and own assets to cope with the enormous challenge of linking up various staging posts in a transport chain quickly and reliably on a daily basis.
 We make full use of all the opportunities available to global transport companies or those with modern organisational structures on behalf of our customers and use overland, sea, rail and air services.
 We seek to reduce costs and transport times with our inter-modal approach and it plays a significant role in our operations.
 We also make every effort to use resources in a sustainable manner in our transport logistics business.

 Based on our all-round view, transport logistics does not end with loading or unloading the mode of transport and shipping the goods from A to B. We offer you a comprehensive range of services in all matters related to sourcing, production and distribution.
 This not only applies to the B2B field, but also when making deliveries to final customers.
-Our special networks, Rhenus Home Delivery, Rhenus Midi Data and Rhenus eonova, operate at the crossover point between classic transport logistics and extensive value-added services, alongside our standard network.
+Our special networks, Rhenus Home Delivery, Rhenus High Tech and Rhenus eonova, operate at the crossover point between classic transport logistics and extensive value-added services, alongside our standard network.

 Our IT systems embrace the latest technology and are continually being improved so that we can manage the movement of goods precisely and shape these processes in a transparent way for all those involved.
 The ability to track consignments and link our programmes with your ERP software help to ensure a rapid exchange of information.